MulberryHQ/mulberry-m2-extension/README.md

     - Sets the merchant's domain name.
 If no value is set, the global value of `$_SERVER['SERVER_NAME']` is used.
 - **Mulberry Retailer ID**
     - Sets the retailer ID generated in the Mulberry system.
+- **Private Token**
+    - Sets the Mulberry Private Token for merchant authorization, when sending API calls through the backend.
-- **API Token**
+- **Public Token**
-    - Sets the Mulberry API Token for merchant authorization, when requesting warranty product information on the PDP.
+    - Sets the Mulberry Public Token for merchant authorization, when requesting warranty product information on the PDP.
 - **Enable Post Purchase**
     - Enables/disables the Mulberry "Post Purchase" hook.